Mitchell Ryan: Career

-Ryan appeared in NBC's The A-Team; he played Ike Hagan, as Grant Everett in a two-part Silk Stalkings episode; and as Kyle Riker, the father of Commander William Riker, in the Star Trek: The Next Generation episode "The Icarus Factor"; Ryan had been considered for the part of series lead Captain Jean-Luc Picard.
-He also portrayed the roles of the abusive boyfriend of Blanche Devereaux, Rex Huntington, in The Golden Girls episode "The Bloom is off the Rose", and a police officer in a 1993 episode of NYPD Blue.
-The same year, Ryan was Dallas Shields in Renegade.
-He appeared in the 1983 episode of Hart to Hart 'Highland Fling'.
-In 1994, he appeared again in Hart to Hart in one of the made-for-TV movies, "Home Is Where the Hart Is".
+Ryan appeared in NBC's The A-Team; he played Ike Hagan, as Grant Everett in a two-part Silk Stalkings episode; and as Kyle Riker, the father of Commander William Riker (Jonathan Frakes), in the Star Trek: The Next Generation second season episode "The Icarus Factor"; Ryan had been considered for the part of series lead Captain Jean-Luc Picard (Patrick Stewart).
+He also portrayed the roles of the abusive boyfriend of Blanche Devereaux (Rue McClanahan), Rex Huntington, in The Golden Girls season 6 episode "The Bloom is off the Rose", and Jack Hanlan, a police officer in "Emission Accomplished", a 1993 season 1 episode of NYPD Blue.
+The same year, Ryan played Dallas Shields in Renegade.
+He appeared in the 1983 episode of Hart to Hart "Highland Fling".
+In 1994, he appeared again in Hart to Hart in one of the made-for-TV movies, Home Is Where the Hart Is.
 In 1995, he appeared in the films Judge Dredd and Halloween: The Curse of Michael Myers as Dr. Terence Wynn (played by Robert Phalen in the original Halloween film).

-He played the role of Greg's father, Edward Montgomery, on the comedy Dharma & Greg (1997–2002).
+Ryan played the role of Greg Montgomery (Thomas Gibson)'s father, Edward Montgomery, on the comedy Dharma & Greg (1997–2002).
 The following year, Ryan voiced Highfather on Justice League.

-He was the president of Screen Actors Guild Foundation.
+Ryan was the president of Screen Actors Guild Foundation.

 Personal life

-Ryan married Lynda Morse in 1972.
-They later divorced.
-The couple had one child.
-In 1998 Ryan married Barbara Albertine, after 11 years of being together.
-They have two children and five grandchildren.
-Ryan died of heart failure at his home in Los Angeles, California on March 4, 2022, at the age of 88.
+Ryan married Lynda Morse in 1972, and they had a son.
+Ryan and Morse divorced in 1982, and Ryan married Barbara Albertine in 1998.
+They had two children and five grandchildren.

+Ryan died of heart failure at his home in Los Angeles, California, on March 4, 2022, at the age of 88.